-Figure 4: Determination of upper bumper reference line
+Figure 4: Determination of the bonnet side reference lines

-- 3.2.1 With a 700mm straight edge fixed at 20° to the vertical and in a plane parallel to the vertical longitudinal plane of the car, position the straight edge at one end of, and in contact with, the bumper and the ground.
-The straight edge may be shortened to avoid contact with structures above the bumper, the straight edge may also be lengthened to reach the bumper, this is at the test laboratories discretion. - 3.2.2 Mark the uppermost point of contact of the straight edge and bumper. - 3.2.3 Pull the straight edge away from the bumper, move it towards the other end of the bumper by not more than 100mm and then into contact with the bumper. - 3.2.4 Mark the uppermost point of contact of the straight edge and bumper. - 3.2.5 Repeat Sections 3.2.3 to 3.2.4 along the whole of the length of the bumper. - 3.2.6 Using a flexible rule, join the marks on the bumper to form a line.
-This line may not be continuous but may 'jump' around the licence plate area etc. This line is the Upper Bumper Reference Line (UBRL). - 3.2.7 The Lower Bumper Reference Line (LBRL) also needs to be marked on the vehicle.
-This line identifies the lower limit to significant points of pedestrian contact with the bumper.
-It is defined as the geometric trace of the lower most points of contact between a straight edge 700mm long and the bumper, when the straight edge, held parallel to the vertical longitudinal plane of the car and inclined forwards by 25°.
-It is traversed across the front of the car, while maintaining contact with the ground and with the surface of the bumper; see Figure 5. - 3.2.8 Proceed as per Sections 3.2.2 to 3.2.6, this line is the Lower Bumper Reference Line.
+- 3.2.1 Fix a straight edge that is 700mm long at 45° to the vertical.
+With this edge in a plane parallel to the lateral vertical plane of the car, position the straight edge at the front of the front wing and in contact with, the bonnet. - 3.2.2 Mark the uppermost point of contact of the straight edge and wing. - 3.2.3 Pull the straight edge away from the wing, move it towards the other end of the vehicle by not more than 100mm and then back into contact with the wing. - 3.2.4 Mark the uppermost point of contact of the straight edge and wing. - 3.2.5 Repeat Sections 3.2.3 to 3.2.4 moving the edge along the length of the wing, A-Pillar and Cant Rail if required (depending on the anticipated position of the 2100 Wrap Around Distance). - 3.2.6 Using a flexible rule, join the marks on the vehicle to form a line.
+This line may not be continuous but may 'jump' around the wing/wheel arch. - 3.2.7 Repeat for the other side of the vehicle.